datanav/docs/configuration.rst

 The SPARQL source
 -----------------

-The SPARQL source fetches data about subjects from a triplestore exposing a SPARQL complient endpoint.
+The SPARQL source fetches `RDF <https://www.w3.org/standards/techs/rdf#w3c_all>`_ data about subjects from a `triplestore <https://en.wikipedia.org/wiki/Triplestore>`_ exposing a `SPARQL compliant <https://www.w3.org/TR/rdf-sparql-query/>`_ endpoint.
 The endpoint of the source is configured either directly or implicitly by a :ref:`URL system <url_system>`.
 The source uses two SPARQL queries to construct entities; the fragment query is a SPARQL ``SELECT`` query that gets a list of subjects to get data for and their modification times and a fragment query, which is a SPARQL ``CONSTRUCT`` query that gathers all relevant statements about a particular subject.
 The latter is then used to generate the stream of entities.

+See the :doc:`rdf-support` document for more detail on working with RDF in Sesam.

 Prototype
 ^^^^^^^^^